devopness/devopness/README.md

 // invoke the authentication method authenticate('user@email.com', 'secret-password');
 ```

+In the example above, `userTokens` is a instance of `ApiResponse` and the `data` property has the data requested from the API.
+See [ApiResponse.ts](https://github.com/devopness/devopness-sdk-js/blob/master/src/common/ApiResponse.ts) for reference.

 ### Invoking authentication protected endpoints
 Once an authentication token is set, any protected endpoint can be invoked.